Which Dog is for You?

 Whether you love the sea’s salty tang or playing at the river’s edge, a golden retriever loves to be right there beside you.
 Another aquatic pooch is the Portuguese water dog, which has a waterproof coat and loves fun with family.
 Make sure your water-loving dog doesn’t get dehydrated, sunburned, or drink salt water, and never leave your pup alone near water.

-Whether you want a mixed or pure-breed dog, you can often find the right pup at the SPCA or a dog rescue group.
+Whether you want a mixed or pure-breed dog, you can often find the right pup or adult dog at the SPCA or a dog rescue group.
 These organisations accept hundreds of dogs of every type and temperament.
 Give them a go first when looking for a dog, so these abandoned animals can join a new family and be happy and loved again.

 If you would like to support your animal in a more natural way, when it is unwell or in pain, please feel free to contact me per email or call me on 07 5480824 or 021 494898.